xmtp/xmtp-react-native/README.md

 Currently, network nodes are configured to rate limit high-volume publishing from clients.
 A rate-limited client can expect to receive a 429 status code response from a node.
 Rate limits can change at any time in the interest of maintaining network health.

-## Use local storage

-> **Important**
-> If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

-To learn more, see [Use local-first architecture](https://xmtp.org/docs/build/local-first).

 ## Create a client

-A client is created with `Client.create(wallet: Signer): Promise<Client>` that requires passing in a connected wallet that implements the Signer interface.
+A client is created with `Client.create(wallet: Signer, options: ClientOptions): Promise<Client>` that requires passing in a connected wallet that implements the Signer interface.
 The client will request a wallet signature in two cases:

 1. To sign the newly generated key bundle.
 This happens only the very first time when key bundle is not found in storage.
 2. To sign a random salt used to encrypt the key bundle in storage.
 This happens every time the client is started (including the very first time).